edvin/pillar/README.md

 - 🧩 **Command and Query Buses** with Laravel facade support
 - 🧠 **Aggregate sessions** act as a Unit of Work, tracking loaded aggregates and automatically persisting their changes and emitted events.
-- 🗃️ **Event store abstraction** with database-backed default implementations
+- 🗃️ **Event store abstraction** with optimistic concurrency locking
 - 🔁 **Event replay** command for rebuilding projections
 - 🧬 **Event Upcasters** for schema evolution and backward compatibility
 - 💾 **Snapshotting** with configurable store